 We are pleased to provide internet access and computer technology to our patrons, but ask that you read and follow a few rules and regulations.

-Patrons will be charged ten cents per page for all print outs to help the library defray the cost of paper.
+- Patrons will be charged twenty-five cents per page for black ink print outs and fifty cents per page for color print outs to help the library defray the cost of paper and ink.
 Please pay when you sign off from your computer.

-Patrons are NOT permitted to use their own software or disks at the library.
-If you would like to save your work, ask for a disk at the circulation desk.
-They will be sold for fifty cents each.
-This will help prevent the transmission of viruses to the library computers and to your disks.
+- Patrons are NOT permitted to use their own software or disks at the library.
+This will help prevent the transmission of viruses to the library computers.

 - Because of our limited personnel, knowledgeable staff may not be available to help you with the computer.
 Library personnel can help you get started, but patrons are responsible for conducting their own internet searches.
 Library materials are available for more information.